 Whether you like mainstream comics, indie comics, or children’s books there was something for everyone to enjoy!
-The festival had a number of panels which discussed topics such as diversity and gender representation in comics, how to launch a comic kickstarter, an Into The Spider-verse screening, a Cosplay showcase, how to draw comics workshops, and Black Women Writers in Comics.
+The festival had a number of panels which discussed topics such as diversity, strong female leads, gender representation in comics, and self-published comics and their effect on mainstream media.
+There were Kickstarter workshops, mask-masking workshops, screenings, a children’s and an adult cosplay showcase, writing workshops, and how to draw comics workshops.

 Cosplay Showcase: Hosted by Black Issues Issues

 Clip from the Cosplay Showcase & Contest presented by BLERDCON

 About the Schomburg Center for Research in Black Culture